SFX-WoW/AceGUI-3.0_SFX-Widgets/README.md

 <!--@end-no-lib-strip@-->
 ```

-Alternatively, you can download the latest release and include it with your add-on.
+Alternatively, you can download the [latest release][Release] and embed it with your add-on.

 ### Users